 One of the powerful features of the SPSM is the ability to evaluate user specified expressions.
-These expressions allow the user to create their own variables as logical and arithmetic manipulation of other SPSD/M variables.
+These expressions allow users to create their own variables as logical and arithmetic manipulation of other SPSD/M variables.
 The expressions can be used in many of the SPSM user facilities described below.
 Expressions can allow users to simulate entirely new tax and transfer programs totally within the black box mode.
 The following elements may be combined to form valid user expressions.

-Any database, modeled, or user defined variables Variables

-Operators Logical (and &&. !), comparative or 11. not
+Variables Any database, modeled, or user defined variables Operators Logical (and &&, or ||, not !), comparative